SQL-Exchange: Transforming SQL Queries Across Domains: Evaluation

 \subsubsection{\textbf{Structure vs. Utility}}

-While structural alignment is one of the key goals of our method, results in Table~\ref{tab:overall-eval} suggest that preserving structure alone does not always lead to better outcomes.
-For instance, GPT-4o-mini achieves higher structural alignment than Gemini-1.5-flash on both benchmarks, yet performs significantly worse in execution validity and semantic alignment—particularly on the more complex BIRD dataset.
-This indicates that overly strict structural preservation may hinder semantic consistency or lead to non-executable queries.
-In contrast, Gemini-1.5-flash tends to slightly modify the structure when necessary, producing queries that are more executable and better aligned with the intent of the natural language question.
-These findings highlight the importance of balancing structural fidelity with semantic adaptability when mapping queries across domains.
+While structural alignment is a key goal of our method, Table~\ref{tab:overall-eval} shows that preserving structure alone does not guarantee better performance.
+GPT-4o-mini exhibits higher structural alignment than Gemini-1.5-flash on both benchmarks, yet performs significantly worse in execution validity and semantic alignment, especially on BIRD.
+This suggests that strict structural preservation can hurt semantic consistency or produce non-executable SQL.
+In contrast, Gemini-1.5-flash makes small structural adjustments when needed, producing more executable queries that better align with the natural language intent.
+These findings indicate that effective cross-schema mapping requires balancing structural fidelity with semantic adaptability.